SFDO-Community-Sprints/flow-replacements/README.md

 ## Vision & Goals
 * Design and document flows to replace all 20 NPSP (v3) and V4S workflow rules
 * Create unmanaged packages with replacement flows
-* Identify/document considerations for earlier NPSP flow versions
+* Create trailblazer group for cases and support

 ## Project Vertical
 Nonprofit